FoxoTech/methylprep/README.md

 ## High-Level Processing

-The primary Methpype API provides methods for the most common data processing and file retrieval functionality.
+The primary methylprep API provides methods for the most common data processing and file retrieval functionality.

 ### `run_pipeline`